 Even when Alex was busy with his original career, he always kept a small garden at his home.
 He loves cooking, and harvested produce from his garden for his family’s kitchen.
 He also used it to teach his young son how to garden.

 The growing system he created was such a hit with the people of Phoenix, it has grown into a budding business.
-Alex named the business Flower Street Urban Gardens – a perfect moniker, considering the home-based headquarters is locate on Flower Street.
+Alex named the business Flower Street Urban Gardens – a perfect moniker, considering the home-based headquarters is located on Flower Street.

 Want to see Flower Street Urban Gardens for yourself?
 Tap the map↓